aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ### MAESTRO — for agentic AI systems

-**What it is.** Multi-Agent Environment, Security, Threat, Risk, and Outcome.
-Developed by Ken Huang at Cloud Security Alliance, released February 2025, now the de facto standard for threat modeling autonomous AI agents.
+Multi-Agent Environment, Security, Threat, Risk, and Outcome.
+Developed by Ken Huang at the Cloud Security Alliance, released in February 2025.
+It's now the standard for threat modeling autonomous AI agents.

-**Why it matters.** It's the only major framework purpose-built for agentic AI.
-The 7-layer reference architecture decomposes agent systems into discrete attack surfaces:
+It's the only major framework purpose-built for agentic AI.
+The 7-layer reference architecture breaks agent systems into discrete attack surfaces:

 1. **Foundation Models** — the underlying LLMs (Claude, GPT, Gemini, Llama)
 2. **Data Operations** — embeddings, vector stores, RAG corpora